Mates4Mates partnership with SHAPE. Image of blurred people wearing hi-vis

 “Supporting veterans and their families is something our team is deeply passionate about, and we’re committed to raising even more funds to help Mates4Mates deliver essential services to those who have served.”

-Mates4Mates Chief Executive Officer, Emma Whitehead also highlighted the importance of this ongoing partnership.
+Mates4Mates Acting Chief Executive Officer, Georgia Ash also highlighted the importance of this ongoing partnership.

-“It’s through the generosity of SHAPE and their Defence team that allows us to continue meeting the ever-increasing need for more services within the veteran community,” Emma said.
+“It’s through the generosity of SHAPE and their Defence team that we can continue meeting the ever-increasing need for more services within the veteran community,” Georgia said.

 For more information about SHAPE Defence, please visit their website: shape.com.au/defence/